-eChildhood believes that in order to successfully address the impacts of pornography, we need to take action in three areas: Prevent - Equip - Restore.
-The best way to equip yourself, children and teens, and community, is through education.
+eChildhood believes that the best way to equip yourself, children and teens, and community to address the negative impacts of pornography is through education.
 For parents of teens, these resources include:

 INFO FOR PARENTS